Team-theEeveeLovers/minecraft-alpha_mapper/README.md

 ## BUILDING

 To build this program, use CMake.
 First, configure the CMake cache.
-Then, build the external libraries like SDL2 and zlib.
+If it fails with an error like ``The source directory ...  does not contain a CMakeLists.txt file.`` then you will need to open a terminal in the minecraft-alpha_mapper folder and run the following git-cli commands: ``git submodule init`` ``git submodule update`` and wait for them to complete before trying again.
+Once CMake is finished configuring, build the external libraries like SDL2 and zlib.
 Finally, build Minecraft Alpha Mapper.